tESS RENÉ

 • You shift the energy around you—yes, really.

 Energy is contagious.
 Ever walked into a room where someone is laughing and felt yourself lighten without trying?
-Your choice to smile or breathe deeply doesn’t just change you—it subtly changes how others feel in your presence.
-In this way, your personal practice becomes a gift to the people around you.
+Your choice to smile or breathe deeply doesn’t just change you, it subtly changes how others feel in your presence.
+In fact, your personal practice becomes a gift to the people around you.

 • You remind your nervous system: “I’m safe enough to feel this moment.”